 For thousands of years, pink Himalayan salt has been known for its many benefits.
 Packed with numerous minerals important for health – including calcium, iron, copper, iodine, zinc, magnesium, manganese, phosphorus, sodium, potassium, and selenium.
 No wonder, it is a favorite choice by many to soak in!
 Pink Himalayan salt is so mineral rich that soaking in a bath of it helps our skin and bodies absorb minerals.
 In fact, it’s called dermal absorption when the skin soaks up minerals.
 Indulge in enriching mineral bath soak recipes below made with pink Himalayan salt.

 10 Incredible Bath Soak Recipes You Don’t Want to Miss Out On

 Try this green beauty recipe for citrus mint homemade bath salts made with some of my favorite herbs and essential oils.
 You can use these citrus mint bath salts immediately, but I’ve found after storing them overnight, the scents really combine well, too, for an invigorating, relaxing experience.

 Lavender essential oil can help you relax — which makes it a great ingredient for a little sachet to drop in the water when you’re drawing a bath.
 Brought you by Martha Stewart, this lavender tub tea includes the soothing benefits of whole oats as well.
 She points out these sweet pouches of “tub tea” make wonderful hostess gifts too.

 Brittany founder of the Pistachio Project says, “I love a good bath, don’t you?
 I rarely will leave the house for “alone time” but I do enjoy taking a bath and getting “away” even if it’s only one door separating me from my kids and chores.”
-I am sure many of us can relate!
+I am sure many of us can relate to!
 So, skip yet another Plain Jane bath and instead reach for these rose cardamom bath salts to kick it up a notch!